henrytran07/Color-Interpolation/README.md

 1. Install C++ in your machine
 2. Clone the [repository] (https://github.com/henrytran07/Color-Interpolation)
 3. Run the file 'RGB.cpp'
-4. Follow the instruction on the terminal
+4. Follow the instruction on the terminal accordingly.